 There is a distinct difference between the physical and the spirit realms; the first Adam (man) was made a physical being of the physical dimension of existence, the second Adam (a son of God) will be composed of spirit, which is of the spirit dimension of existence.

 While speaking to a woman of Samaria, Jesus explains that there would come a time when the worship system that existed then would be abolished, and those who worshiped God would do so in spirit and truth:

-God the Father is a spirit-being who inhabits a dimension of time and space that is different from the dimension of time and space that humanity inhabits.
-All beings who inhabit the spirit-realm of existence are composed of a substance belonging to that existence, just as physical beings are composed of the substance of this dimension of time and space.
+God the Father is a spirit-being who inhabits a dimension of existence that is different from the dimension of existence that humanity inhabits.
+All beings who inhabit the spirit-realm of existence are composed of a substance belonging to that existence, just as physical beings are composed of the substance of this dimension of existence.
 Therefore, the Father is spirit because he inhabits the spirit-realm of existence.

 THE FATHER HAS A SPIRIT